*** Read my review of Replicas now ***

 Bonkers is good though, as all of us glued to those Geostorm trailers will attest.

 Reeves plays Will Foster, and Alice Eve is his wife Mona.
-Yes, another Hollywood movie wife with a hideous old fashioned name (sorry Monas of the world.
+Yes, another Hollywood movie wife with an old fashioned name (sorry Monas of the world.
 At least you’ve got that song by the bloke from Neighbours to console yourselves with though.)

 Someone should put me in charge of character names.
-Having been one of FIVE Sarahs, plus two Saras, in my class at school, once I’m wielding my red pen over the scripts all women in films will be called Sapphire, Clementine, Chelsee-Marie and various football clubs spelt backwards.
+Having been one of FIVE Sarahs, plus two Saras, in my class at school, once I’m wielding my red pen over the scripts all women in films will be called Sapphire, Clementine and various football clubs spelt backwards.